 8. Behaviours v characteristics

-One final, pretty interesting point we came across in our research… The words used in job descriptions not only influence candidates but can also influence recruiters’ decisions.
+One final, pretty interesting point we came across in our research… The words used in job descriptions not only influence candidates but also influence recruiters’ decisions.
 Certain characteristics conjure up pre-conceived images – so candidates won’t apply if they don’t think they match the image, and recruiters will be more likely to judge potential candidates against preconceived assumptions.

 It’s easy to change – just think about swapping characteristics for behaviours.